 I’ve been doing consultative analysis with Physical Therapist offices for 15 years.
-Let me share with you 7 habitual mistakes I consistently run into and some helpful hints to make more money for private practice owners
+Let me share with you 7 habitual mistakes I consistently run into with physical therapist coding and billing and some helpful hints to make more money for private practice owners

 Here are a couple additional reasons to use all three movement intervention codes (TherEx, TherAct, Neuro Re-ed):

 - Therapeutic Activity has a higher payment, which means you are causing the company you work for, to lose out on additional profit by coding everything as TherEx.

 - Neuro Re-ed specifically includes giving feedback to the patient during movement activities to improve the quality of that movement.
 Feedback can be in the form of verbal cues, devices or even tape.

 - The irony in this, is that when a therapist uses TherEx, they feel that by using that code all the time that they are being safe and avoiding the auditors.
 Using TherEx, to a therapist, is like being at home in front of the fireplace; slippers and bathrobe are on while you sit in your high backed chair, hot cocoa in your hand, petting the dog as you read from your favorite author to the crackle of a fire.
 The exact opposite is happening as you may be over using TherEx compared to your peers and encouraging a payer review.